Loading page…

 Yes.
 We teach exam-mode settings, keystrokes, and sanity checks so students can use the GC quickly without losing accuracy under time pressure.

-Each week focuses on three things: method-mark working, timed Paper 1 and Paper 2 execution, and error-log follow-up so recurring algebra, calculus, and statistics mistakes are fixed instead of repeated.
+Each week covers three things: complete working for method marks, timed Paper 1 and Paper 2 questions, and corrections so the same algebra, calculus, and statistics mistakes do not keep returning.